Foundation Scholarships

 Lois and Art Anderson

 While living, Art and Lois Anderson initiated the Anderson Funeral Home/Holiday Travel Scholarship endowment fund to honor the community that supported them and their local businesses.
 “Our community has been instrumental in our success and we wanted to share this gift educating others.
 We thought about creating a scholarship for a long time and feel honored we could make it happen through the Bay College Foundation.”
 The Anderson's both passed in 2012 with memorial gifts adding to their scholarship legacy.
-They had 4 children attend Bay College and 6 grandchildren.
+They had 4 children (Chris, Kim, DeeDee, Keith) and 5 grandchildren attend Bay College.

 The scholarship was created by the Angera Family initially in memory of the untimely passing of Mary Jo.
 Her family business partner and brother Don and his wife Judy were added to the scholarship in 2021 in memory of Don.
 Education and helping others have always been a passion for the Angera and Fornetti families.